MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ## Train the dispatcher custom model with your Virtual Agent topics

 Train and recreate the dispatcher app and add your exported topics and utterances with your existing Cognitive Service intents (eg. LUIS and/or QnA maker) using the Dispatch tool.
-For more information, [follow the guidance in the Dispatch tool tutorial](https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs).
+For more information, [follow the guidance in the dispatch tool tutorial](https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs).

 1. Install the dispatch tool using the NuGet package manager.